PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 The final call to the `writeout` function dumps this to a tab-deliminted text file on your system at the location specified by argument `output_file_data`.

 ### Obtain subtypes
 Verhaak et al. (Verhaak 2013) used the TCGA HGS-OvCa data to generate a prognostic gene expression signature.
-In doing so they made available a [Supplementary Excel file 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3533304/bin/JCI65833sd1.xls) which contains Supplemental Table 1 that assigns each case a subtype ('mesenchymal', 'immunoreactive', 'proliferative' or '').
+In doing so they made available a [Supplementary Excel file 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3533304/bin/JCI65833sd1.xls) which contains Supplemental Table 1 that assigns each case a subtype ('mesenchymal', 'immunoreactive', 'proliferative' or 'differentiated').
 Unfortunately, rather than using UUIDs the data providers instead used an outdated ['TCGA barcode'](https://wiki.nci.nih.gov/display/TCGA/TCGA+barcode) to identify each case.
 Our goal here is to obtain the original data and update it accordingly.

 Obtain the data in Supplemental Table 1 filtered for the TCGA discovery cohort.
 We provide you this filtered data in a file named <a href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.data.subtype }}" download>`Verhaak_JCI_2013_tableS1.txt`</a>.
 With this in hand, the following code will take up our metadata file and assign a case UUID to a subtype.

 <script src="https://gist.github.com/jvwong/9b88d29f6882df79ae84527da11149ad.js"></script>

 The algorithm inside the function `assign_subtype_ids` is similar to that used to obtain the data.
-We read in the original subtyping data inside `Verhaak_JCI_2013_tableS1.txt`.
-For each metadata entry we extract a TCGA barcode and corresponding case ID then append this to a DataFrame `df_gdc`.
+Read in the original subtyping data and for each metadata entry we extract a TCGA barcode and corresponding case ID then append this to a DataFrame `df_gdc`.

 ```python
 df_gdc.ix[barcode] = case_id